Powers #4: Supergroup

 (Image, 2003)

-It may seem at first like the death of just one member of a popular team of superheroes.
+It may seem at first like the death of just one member of a popular band of superheroes.
 But the threads of this plot go much deeper.

 Benmarley, a member of the team FG-3, is found brutally slain.
-Heck, the man exploded from the inside out, and even in comic-book form, it's a gruesome sight!
-But routine questions of teammate Boogie Girl go awry, and soon there's fire and death and, oh, Det.
-Deena Pilgrim has a brief but hot sex dream about Det.
-Christian Walker before waking up in the hospital.
+Heck, the man exploded from the inside out, and -- even in comic-book form -- it's a gruesome sight!
+But a routine questioning of teammate Boogie Girl go awry, and soon there's fire and death and, oh, Detective Deena Pilgrim has a brief but hot sex dream about Detective Christian Walker before waking up in the hospital.

 The investigation that follows gets even more heated as it goes along, with more deaths, a fatal clash between heroes, a helicopter that crashes on a busy city street, a suicide and more.
 By the end, there's even a government conspiracy involved -- you just knew there had to be one eventually, right? -- as well as a fabricated origin story and attempts at a cover-up that don't sit well with friendly neighborhood homicide detectives Pilgrim and Walker.